 At some point, a contractor in Germany may become a key part of your business.
 If that's the case, it might be time to convert them to an employee.

-At Remote, we have a local legal entity in every country we offer our services, including Germany.
 Thanks to our in-house knowledge of the German labor market, we can help you hire and onboard employees in Germany quickly and efficiently.
 Visit our Germany Country Explorer to learn more about employing workers in Germany or to get started today!